mukesh-kk/website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ### Workspace Stopped

 - There is no active workspace in Gitpod.
-- All files and directories are preserved.
+- All files and directories inside `/workspace` are preserved.
 - If restarted, same workspace ID is used.
 - A start is required before the workspace can be used.